Practice Guides

 This doesn’t mean that it isn’t still meaningful to practice, but it’s important to recognise that sometimes what is needed most in life is practical support or just the acknowledgement that life can be really hard.

-It is also worth pointing out that silent meditation can be both especially rich and especially challenging if you have trauma, if you are sensitive, if you feel things very deeply or if you are someone with a lot of life force in you.
+It is also worth pointing out that silent meditation can be both especially rich and especially challenging if you have trauma, if you are sensitive, if you feel things very deeply, or if you are someone with a lot of life force in you.

 One of the things I am most passionate about is shared practice.